-It is not uncommon for those with long-standing abuse of codeine to experience hallucinations and delusions.
+It is not uncommon for those with long-standing codeine abuse history to experience hallucinations and delusions.
 This can be a scary side effect for many, and it is important to keep a close eye on someone experiencing these symptoms, as they may hurt themselves.

 Am I Addicted to Codeine?

 If you are battling any of the aforementioned signs of addiction, you may be addicted to codeine.
-Further, you may be addicted if you experience withdrawal symptoms upon stopping use.
-Withdrawal symptoms include the following:
+Further, you may be addicted if you experience opiate withdrawal symptoms upon stopping use.
+Codeine withdrawal symptoms include the following:

 - Runny nose.